Haruray/haruray/README.md

 [![Gmail Badge](https://img.shields.io/badge/-syafiqfaray3@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:syafiqfaray3@gmail.com)](mailto:syafiqfaray3@gmail.com)

 ## Things i can do
 - Basic frontend with HTML, CSS, and Javascript.
 I think i get the hang out of react but the older version.
-The new one with compiller sounds cool but im not gonna refactor the entire project that i'm currently on
+The new one with compiller sounds cool but im not gonna refactor the entire project that i'm currently working on
 - Next JS
 - Backend with PHP (Laravel)
 - Desktop app with JavaFX and .NET